 - Parts produced per unit time

-- Time spent in system by parts
+- Time parts spend in the system

-- Time spent by parts in queue
+- Time parts spend in the queue

 - Time spent during transportation from one place to another